Fusion (semi)rings arising from quantum groups: Preliminaries

 From now on, the word "partition" will always mean "two-colored partition".
 Partitions can be combined using the following \emph{category operations} :

 \begin{itemize} \item If $p\in \Pc(k, l)$ and $q\in \Pc(k', l')$, then $p\otimes q\in \Pc(k+k', l+l')$ is their \emph{horizontal concatenation}, i.e. the first $k$ of the $k+k'$ upper points are connected by $p$ to the first $l$ of the $l+l'$ lower points, whereas $q$ connects the remaining $k'$ upper points with the remaining $l'$ lower points. \item If $p\in \Pc(k, l)$ and $q\in \Pc(l, m)$ are such that the coloring of the lower row of $p$ is the same as the coloring of the upper row of $q$, then $qp\in \Pc(k, m)$ is their \emph{vertical concatenation}, i.e. $k$ upper points are connected by $p$ to $l$ middle points and the lines are then continued by $q$ to $m$ lower points.
-The $l$ middle points are removed as well as the loops that may have appeared in the process.
-The number of such loops is denoted $\rl(q, p)$. \item If $p\in \Pc(k, l)$, then $p^{*}\in \Pc(l, k)$ is the partition obtained by reflecting $p$ with respect to the horizontal axis (without changing the colors). \item If $p\in \Pc(k, l)$, then we can shift the very left upper point to the left of the lower row (or the converse) and change its color.
+This process may produce loops in the partition.
+More precisely, consider the set $L$ of elements in $\{1, \dots, l\}$ which are not connected to an upper point of $p$ nor to a lower point of $q$.
+The lower row of $p$ and the upper row of $q$ both induce partitions of the set $L$.
+The maximum (with respect to inclusion) of these two partitions is the \emph{loop partition} of $L$, its blocks are called \emph{loops} and their number is denoted by $\rl(q, p)$.
+To complete the operation, we remove all the loops. \item If $p\in \Pc(k, l)$, then $p^{*}\in \Pc(l, k)$ is the partition obtained by reflecting $p$ with respect to the horizontal axis (without changing the colors). \item If $p\in \Pc(k, l)$, then we can shift the very left upper point to the left of the lower row (or the converse) and change its color.
 We do not change the strings connecting the points in this process.
 This gives rise to a partition in $\Pc(k-1, l+1)$ (or in $\Pc(k+1, l-1)$), called a \emph{rotated version} of $p$.
 We can also rotate partitions on the right. \item Using, the category operations above, one can \emph{reverse} a partition $p$ by rotating all its upper point to the lower row and all its lower points to the upper row.
 This gives a new partition $\overline{p}$.
-Note that $\overline{p}$ is in general quite different from $p^{*}$, because the colors are changed by the rotation. \end{itemize}
+Note that $\overline{p}$ is in general different from $p^{*}$, because the colors are changed by the rotation. \end{itemize}

+As an example, we give the vertical concatenation of the two partitions $p_{1}$ and $p_{2}$ defined above.

 There are four ways of coloring the partition $\idpart\in \Pc(1, 1)$.
-If the two points are white (resp. black), we will call it the \emph{white identity} (resp. \emph{black identity}).
+If the two points are white (resp. black), we will call it the \emph{white identity} (resp. \emph{black identity}) partition.
 Note that these two partitions are rotated versions of each other.

 \begin{de} A \emph{category of partitions} is the data of a set $\CC(k, l)$ of colored partitions for all integers $k$ and $l$, which is stable under the above category operations and contains the white identity (hence also the black identity). \end{de}